-Under the terms of Deeds of Cross Guarantee with several finance institutions, the Company has agreed to become a covenantor with Savannah Nickel Mines Pty, Cherish Metals Pty Ltd and Donegal Resource Pty Ltd in regards to indebtedness and liabilities resulting from the lease and hire purchase of mobile equipment and mine buildings.
-As at reporting date, the Closed Group has lease liabilities amounting to \$0.837 million (2016: \$1.604 million).
+Under the terms of Deeds of Cross Guarantee with several finance institutions, the Company has agreed to become a covenantor with Savannah Nickel Mines Pty and Cherish Metals Pty Ltd in regards to indebtedness and liabilities resulting from the lease and hire purchase of mobile equipment and mine buildings.
+As at reporting date, the Closed Group has lease liabilities amounting to nil (2017: \$0.837 million).